 Users of Ti inferior usually have no interest in seeking the truth, as this is not consistent with maintaining a warm atmosphere (Fe dominant).
-For this harmony, they therefore regularly sacrifice their ability to reason coherently, to trust their own logic to correctly analyze their environment.
-They are so anxious to maintain this intimate connection with others that they fear from the bottom of their hearts that the emergence of truths could hurt others and thus break the precious harmony they cherish so much.
-Thus, the use of Ti is rare, and is often very basic, because deep down, it doesn’t matter if it is true, as long as they comfort and keep a loved one satisfied, they already have everything they want.
+For this harmony, they therefore regularly sacrifice their ability to reason with logic and objectivity.
+They are so anxious to maintain this intimate connection with others that they fear, from the bottom of their hearts, that the emergence of truths could hurt others and thus break the precious harmony they cherish so much.
+Thus, the use of Ti is rare and is often very basic because, deep down, it doesn’t matter if it is true—as long as they comfort and keep a loved one satisfied, they already have everything they want.

-In order to get rid of the universally undesirable and hard to swallow character of the truth, they will regularly try to bend the truth to universally accepted values, in other words, to establish a reasoning that is false but pleases everyone.
+In order to get rid of the universally-undesirable and hard-to-swallow character of the truth, they will regularly try to bend the truth to universally-accepted value.
+In other words, they will try to establish a reasoning that is false but pleases everyone.

 The most serious consequences of these behaviors are on themselves: they can develop a dependence on social relationships, without which they find themselves lost.
 Indeed, they do not have enough confidence in their ability to reason and make decisions on their own, so they will often need the opinion of others to make decisions, especially since they will be able to take advantage of this opportunity to please someone by satisfying their need.

 Aware of their weakness in logic, they are afraid that others will notice this, or even worse, that others will notice that they are wrong and thus make quick judgements about the intelligence of Ti inferior users.
 Thus, these users, especially since their dominant function is the most communicative of functions (Fe), will quickly let you know how angry they are at your criticism of them.
 They are sensitive to criticism and will quickly throw the ball back to you, sometimes with impressive violence.